 🖼 Book with GetYourGuide for fun activities in Quintana Roo and beyond

-1. Discover the Ancient Tulum Ruins
+1. Visit the Coastal & Ancient Tulum Ruins

-Tulum Ruins entrance fee: ~$70 pesos
+Tulum Ruins entrance fee: ~$95 pesos

-The famous Tulum ruins are one of the coolest—if not most beautiful—ancient Mayan cities in Mexico thanks to their unique position overlooking the vast and vivid Caribbean sea.
+The famous Tulum ruins are one of the coolest—if not most beautiful—ancient Mayan cities in Mexico, thanks to their unique position overlooking the vast and vivid Caribbean Sea.

-Visiting is a must-do activity in Tulum!
+Visiting these ruins is a must-do activity in Tulum!

 The best time to visit the Tulum ruins is early in the morning, long before the hoards of tour buses and hipsters on bikes arrive.

-Going later in the day is an option too, but chances are it’ll be doubly as busy and much hotter.
+Going later in the day is an option, too, but chances are it’ll be doubly as busy and much hotter.

 The Tulum Ruins site is vast and expansive, so it’ll take up a good portion of the morning and leave you hungry for lunch.

-While at Tulum Ruins enjoy the palm trees, warm breeze, interesting plaques describing the ruins, and of course the iguanas that are basking in the sunshine.
+While at Tulum Ruins, enjoy the palm trees, warm breeze, interesting plaques describing the ruins, and, of course, the iguanas that are basking in the sunshine.

 It is crazy to think that the Mayas could see Spanish fleets floating in the distance from their city on the edge of the Caribbean!

-While you can definitely visit the ruins on your own, I recommend doing a 1.5-hour guided walking tour.
+While you can visit the ruins on your own, I recommend doing a 1.5-hour guided walking tour.

-⬇️ The best Tulum ruins guided tour ⬇️
+⬇️ The best Tulum Ruins guided tour ⬇️

 If you are strapped for time and wish to visit the Tulum Ruins and Coba Ruins together in one day, check out the below full-day tour.

-Cost to rent a bike in Tulum: $100-200 pesos per day
+Cost to rent a bike in Tulum: $200 pesos per day

-Not only does renting a bike help you beat the crowds, but it’s also just fun and gives you the flexibility to stop wherever and shop or just explore around.
+Not only does renting a bike help you beat the crowds, but it’s also just fun and gives you the flexibility to stop wherever and shop or explore around.

 Biking to Tulum’s Hotel Zone

-While Tulum is pedestrian-friendly, especially in town, it’s not going to get you very far.
 Biking in Tulum Pueblo is easy and straightforward with the town’s bike path.
-You’ll have to be careful though because many tourists don’t realize they’re walking in the bike lane.
+You’ll have to be careful, though because many tourists don’t realize they’re walking in the bike lane.

 It takes about 20 minutes by bike to reach the start of the Hotel Zone from town.